 The Smart Rice Cooker for a Lazy Person

 With the touch of a button, your Mona Lisa print can be transformed into a LCD.
-Cool factor…maybe?
-But with the TVs today they are in themselves a piece of art and who really wants to watch TV inside of a frame?
+Cool factor … maybe?
+But today’s TVs are pieces of art themselves, and who really wants to watch TV inside of a frame?

 We couldn’t figure out why Polaroid was there or what relevance this brand has left.
 We saw digital cameras (which I get if they were to print immediately from the camera), but now they are selling flat screens and laptops with their name prominently placed?
 I am not sure there are many people who would like to show off their Polaroid TV or laptop.
 I can’t figure out how they are still in business and how they plan to shift their brand equity in the crowded space of electronics.

-According to Mr. Robo they plan to revolutionize the way music is listened to by belting it out of speakers on a robot that will dance to that tune while you are listening?
-Seriously? #fail.
+According to Mr. Robo, the company plans to revolutionize the way music is listened to by belting it out of speakers on a robot that will dance to that tune while you are listening.
+Seriously? #Fail.
 If it gives you any indication, Snooki was spotted near this booth.

 The Future of Advertising: Mobile, Ultra-Connected, Data-Driven & Consumer-Controlled